Tips for Optimizing Sleep & Restorative Rest with Dr. Wendy Hurwitz

 Click on this event for more information on the book.

-The book for this meeting is Fairy Tale by Stephen King.
+The book for this meeting is Sword Catcher by Cassandra Clare.

 A science fiction and fantasy book discussion group meets bimonthly on the second Wednesday of the month at 7:00 pm.